The National Election Office Logo

 • can monitor the work of the National Election Office,

-• cannot disrupt the verification of voting documents and the counting of votes by any active or suggestive behavior,
+• cannot disrupt the verification of identification documents and the counting of votes by any active or suggestive behaviour,

 • can lodge an objection.